+\end{prop} The proof is provided in Appendix \ref{appendix:proof_of_extension_two}.
+Proposition \ref{prop:rabs_mdps_extension_two} indicates that when the probability of returning to good states from bad states is small, TV-AIL can still identify expert actions on proceeding states.
+Intuitively, taking non-expert actions induces a one-point distribution on the bad state, and then the majority of probability mass on the bad state will be maintained in future time steps when $\varepsilon$ is small.
+This incurs a large distribution matching loss as the expert policy never visits the bad state.

-\section{Beyond RBAS MDPs and Horizon-free Imitation Gap}
+\section{Beyond RBAS MDPs And Horizon-free Imitation Gap}

-Previously, we have proved a horizon-free imitation gap for TV-AIL for RBAS MDPs.
-It naturally begs the question as to whether TV-AIL always exhibits a horizon-free imitation gap on \emph{any} instance.
-In this section, we provide an answer by showing a horizon-dependent lower bound and a matching upper bound for the imitation gap of TV-AIL on some hard instances.
-In the sequel, we formally introduce these hard instances.
+We have previously identified a horizon-free imitation gap for TV-AIL in RBAS MDPs.
+This discovery leads us to question whether TV-AIL consistently demonstrates a horizon-free imitation gap across all instances.
+In this section, we address this question by presenting a horizon-dependent lower bound and a corresponding upper bound for the imitation gap of TV-AIL in specific challenging instances.
+These challenging instances will be formally introduced in the subsequent sections.

-\begin{asmp}[{MDPs with isolated absorbing states}] For a tabular and episodic MDP and an expert policy, we assume that \begin{itemize} \item Each state is absorbing and each action has the same transitions. i.e., $\forall (s, a) \in \gS \times \gA, h \in [H]$, we have $ P_h(s|s, a) = 1$. \item For any state, $a^{1}$ is the expert action with a reward 1 and the others are non-expert actions with a reward 0. \end{itemize} \end{asmp}
+\begin{asmp}[{MDPs with Isolated Absorbing States}] For a tabular and episodic MDP and an expert policy, we assume that \begin{itemize} \item Each state is absorbing and each action has the same transitions. i.e., $\forall (s, a) \in \gS \times \gA, h \in [H]$, we have $ P_h(s|s, a) = 1$. \item For any state, $a^{1}$ is the expert action with a reward 1 and the others are non-expert actions with a reward 0. \end{itemize} \end{asmp}

-We emphasize two key features of the hard instances satisfying \cref{asmp:standard_imitation}.
-First, each state is isolated and absorbing, meaning states are not connected.
-Second, though all actions lead to the same transition, only the expert action has a positive reward.
-These two features do not hold for the instances satisfying \cref{asmp:reset_cliff}.
-A simple example satisfying \cref{asmp:standard_imitation} with two states and two actions is shown in \cref{fig:toy_standard_imitation}.
+We would like to highlight two main characteristics of the hard instances that satisfy \cref{asmp:standard_imitation}.
+First, each state is isolated and absorbing, implying that the states are disconnected.
+Second, while all actions lead to the same transition, only the expert action provides a positive reward.
+These features do not apply to the instances that satisfy \cref{asmp:reset_cliff}.
+We provide a basic example that satisfies \cref{asmp:standard_imitation} with two states and two actions in \cref{fig:toy_standard_imitation}.

-Why do the above two features result in hard imitation problems?
-We flesh this out next.
-On the one hand, we point out that the self-absorbing feature implies that decision variables over stages become disconnected.
-Formally, for any instance satisfying \cref{asmp:standard_imitation}, we have that $\forall h \in [H]$,
+Now, we explain why the above two features make the imitation problem difficult.
+First, the self-absorbing characteristic implies that decision variables over stages become disconnected.
+For any instance satisfying \cref{asmp:standard_imitation}, we can deduce that for any $h \in [H]$,

 Then, we can obtain that